 Assuming you've answered the questions in the foundation section, it's time to get down to business and build a genuine, personalized, 1st-class Survival Medical kit.

-Logic dictates we begin with the bag, or container, the supplies will be put into.
-If the Medical Kit is going into a bug-out bag, the container should be a tough, but soft-sided nylon type bag.
+Logic dictates we begin with the bag, or container, that the Medical Supplies will be put into.
+If your Survival Medical Kit is going into a bug-out bag, the container should be a tough, but soft-sided nylon type bag.
 A rigid container will make packing the bug-out bag considerably more difficult and take up unnecessary room.
 In addition, you may decide to break up the Medical Kit into several smaller sections to facilitate packing and to provide easy access to those items you're likely to use frequently, such as band-aids.
 Place the Medical Kit in a plastic bag, or simply wrap in in plastic wrap of some sort to ensure waterproofing.
 If the Medical Kit is being prepared for a permanent location, the container can be just about anything.

-The size of the Medical Kit container you choose will ultimately determine what you can put into it, thus the items you select from the list may have to be adjusted down (or up) to accommodate the size of the container.
+The size of the container you choose will ultimately determine what you can put into it, thus the items you select from the list may have to be adjusted down (or up) to accommodate the size of the container.

 The list of items that should be in any good Survival Medical Kit are not complicated, nor are they expensive.
 (The quantities of a required item will ultimately be determined by the number of people the Medical Kit will be supporting.)
 Remember, the list WILL NOT INCLUDE those specialized items or medications you or your family may currently require or that you project may become necessary in the future.
 It also will not take into account your level of medical expertise.
 (If you're a surgeon, or a dentist, for example, you'll obviously want to take along some extra, more specialized equipment.)

-The first item for your Medical Kit should be a GOOD book on First Aid, advanced First Aid or any other book title you think will help OTHERS to perform the basic procedures necessary for basic Medical treatment.
+The first item for your Medical Kit should be a good book on First Aid, advanced First Aid or any other book that you think will help OTHERS to perform the procedures necessary for basic Medical treatment.
 It doesn't matter what your level of expertise is.
 If you're not available (for any reason) someone else (with perhaps no knowledge) will have to be able to effectively use the Medical Kit.
 So find a good book (or 2 or 3) and put them in the kit.